Our vision: Learn. Inspire. Achieve.

 get to know our families really well.
 Teachers also visit children in their nursery or preschool settings and complete home visits prior to them starting at Mount Stewart.

-We encourage parents to come into school through: transition meetings, school lunches, teddy bears picnic and open afternoons.
+We encourage parents to come into school through: transition meetings, school lunches, picnics and open afternoons.
 Parents are always welcome to make individual appointments with the class teachers after school.
-Also, we welcome parents to come into class and share their skills and time with us.

 At Mount Stewart we strive to cater for the individual needs and interests of our children.
 Children may choose from a wide and varied selection of activities: